vanilla-friendly-datapacks/beacon-shulker/README.md

 ## License

 The data pack is licensed under the GPLv3.
 For more information, take a look at the license file within this repository.
+The pack thumbnail (`pack.png`) file is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## Inspiration